Asiana Treks and Tours

 Local Culture and Etiquette Summary:

-Inhabitants primarily Tamang and Hyolmo ethnic groups
+• Inhabitants are primarily the Tamang and Hyolmo ethnic groups.

-Dress modestly and ask permission before photos
+• Dress modestly and ask permission before taking photos.

-Show respect at monasteries and religious ceremonies
+• Show respect at monasteries and religious ceremonies.

-Learn basic local greetings to connect with locals
+• Learn basic local greetings to connect with locals.

-Environmental Sustainability on Panch Pokhari Trekking
+Environmental Sustainability on Panch Pokhari Trekking:

 Environmental Sustainability Summary:

-Promotes “Leave No Trace” trekking practices
+• Promotes “Leave No Trace” trekking practices

-Minimize plastic use; carry out all waste
+• Minimise plastic use; carry out all waste.

-Stay on designated trails to prevent erosion
+• Stay on designated trails to prevent erosion.

-Supports local conservation and reforestation projects
+• Supports local conservation and reforestation projects

-Guides provide environmental education during trek
+• Guides provide environmental education during the trek.

-Group vs Private Treks on Panch Pokhari Trekking
+Group vs Private Treks on Panch Pokhari Trekking:

 Group vs Private Trek Summary:

-Group treks: sociable, cost-effective, fixed itinerary
+• Group treks: sociable, cost-effective, fixed itinerary

-Private treks: customized pace, flexibility, personalized experience
+• Private treks: customised pace, flexibility, personalised experience

-Both options include experienced guides and porter support
+• Both options include experienced guides and porter support.

-Communication, Wi-Fi & Mobile Networks During Trek
+Communication, Wi-Fi & Mobile Networks During Trek:

 Wi-Fi services are scarce and generally limited to a few teahouses in larger villages.
 Asiana Treks and Tours advises trekkers to manage expectations regarding connectivity and to inform friends and family about limited communication possibilities.
 For safety, guides carry satellite phones or radios to maintain contact with base camp or emergency services if needed.
 Trekkers are encouraged to enjoy the digital detox and immerse themselves fully in the pristine natural and cultural environment of Panch Pokhari.